Jujutsu Kaisen (TV series): International release

-The anime is licensed by Crunchyroll for streaming outside of Asia.
+Crunchyroll licensed the series for worldwide streaming outside of Asia.
 Crunchyroll has released streaming dubs for the series in English, Spanish, Portuguese, French and German that premiered on November 20, 2020, with the English dub also premiering on HBO Max on December 4, 2020.
-Crunchyroll is also streaming for the second season.
+Crunchyroll is also streaming the second season.
 Viz Media released the first part of the first season on home video on February 28, 2023.
 In Asia-Pacific, Medialink licensed the series and streamed it on iQIYI and Ani-One Asia's YouTube channel; Ani-One Asia later streamed the series for their Ultra subscribers.
 The company also released the series on Netflix in Southeast Asia, India, Hong Kong, and Taiwan on June 3, 2021.

 Feature-length compilations

 A compilation feature version of Hidden Inventory / Premature Death premiered in Japanese theaters on May 30, 2025.

-A compilation film of the Shibuya Incident along the first two episodes of The Culling Game Part 1 premiered in Japanese theaters on November 7, 2025.
+A compilation film of the Shibuya Incident along the first two episodes of The Culling Game: Part 1 premiered in Japanese theaters on November 7, 2025.

 Music

-The original soundtrack of the Jujutsu Kaisen anime series is composed by Hiroaki Tsutsumi, Yoshimasa Terui and Alisa Okehazama.
+The original soundtrack for the first season of the series is composed by Yoshimasa Terui, Hiroaki Tsutsumi and Arisa Okehazama.
 The series' first opening theme is "Kaikai Kitan" (廻廻奇譚), performed by Eve, while the first ending theme is "Lost in Paradise" performed by ALI featuring Aklo.
-The second opening theme is "Vivid Vice", performed by Who-ya Extended, while the second ending theme is "Give it back", performed by Cö Shu Nie.
+The second opening theme is "Vivid Vice", performed by Who-ya Extended, while the second ending theme is "Give It Back", performed by Cö Shu Nie.
 The original soundtrack was released on a 2-CD set on April 21, 2021.
 Anime Limited released the soundtrack digitally in North America, Europe and Oceania on April 21, 2021, and was released on CD and vinyl on January 31, 2022.

 Terui returned as the sole composer of the second season.
-For the second season's first five episodes (covering the "Hidden Inventory / Premature Death" arc), Tatsuya Kitani performed the opening theme "Where Our Blue Is" (青のすみか, Ao no Sumika), while Soushi Sakiyama performed the ending theme Akari (燈).
-For the sixth episode onwards (covering the "Shibuya Incident" arc), King Gnu performed the opening theme "Specialz", while Hitsujibungaku performed the ending theme "More than Words".
+For the second season's first five episodes (covering the "Hidden Inventory / Premature Death" arc), Tatsuya Kitani performed the opening theme "Where Our Blue Is" (青のすみか, Ao no Sumika), while Soushi Sakiyama performed the ending theme "Akari" (燈).
+For the sixth episode onwards (covering the "Shibuya Incident" arc), King Gnu performed the opening theme "Specialz", while Hitsujibungaku performed the ending theme "More Than Words".
+For the first part of the third season's "Culling Game" arc, King Gnu performed the opening theme "Aizo", while Jo0ji performed the ending theme "Yoake no Uta" (よあけのうた).

 For the Hidden Inventory / Premature Death compilation film, Kitani performed an acoustic version of "Where Our Blue Is".